Wologman/Mental_Health/03_Confidence not Arrogance.md

 - Comparing myself to others.
 People always project only their best bits, so I'm guarenteed to feel worse by making silly comparisons.
 Especially when I have more diverse interests than anyone else.
 Just focus on my own strengths instead.
 Eg. beating my own Strava times is really more meaningful than fussing over where I am on any leaderboard.
 The same goes for Kaggle competitions, learning goals, mountain biking, ocean swimming, climbing etc.

 **Wierd things that seem to work for me**
-* **Strava** I've got just 5 followers, they're all friends I know pretty well, and I don't need extra validation from, and I'm mainly just trying to beat my own time up and down the Maitai Dam.
+* **Strava** I've got just 5 followers, they're all friends I know pretty well, and I don't need extra validation from.
+I'm mainly just trying to beat my own time up and down the Maitai Dam.
 This is good for internal confidence to enjoy watching my fitness improve.
 * **DuoLingo**  It's addictive, ten times more productive than anything I could do on Facebook or Linkedin, I'm good at languages, I enjoy learning, I like the confidence that comes with conversing with new people in another tongue, and on the app I'm competing with imaginary people who have never heard of me and I'll never know.
-* Timing my swims out to the council bouy
+* Timing & recording my swims out to the council bouy.
+Just let my shoulder recover properly first.
-* Hitting the grade 5 downhill trails with fun people.
+* Hitting the grade 5 downhills with fun people.